lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Message Size Examples

-Compared to the DTLS 1.3 handshake {{RFC9147}} with ECDHE and connection ID, the EDHOC message size when transferred in CoAP can be less than 1/7 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows examples of EDHOC message sizes based on the assumptions in Section 2 of {{I-D.ietf-lwig-security-protocol-comparison}}, comparing different kinds of authentication keys and COSE header parameters for identification: static Diffie-Hellman keys or signature keys, either in CBOR Web Token (CWT) / CWT Claims Set (CCS) {{RFC8392}} identified by a key identifier using 'kid' {{RFC9052}}, or in X.509 certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
+Examples of EDHOC message sizes are shown in {{fig-sizes}}, using different kinds of authentication keys and COSE header parameters for identification: static Diffie-Hellman keys or signature keys, either in CBOR Web Token (CWT) / CWT Claims Set (CCS) {{RFC8392}} identified by a key identifier using 'kid' {{RFC9052}}, or in X.509 certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
+As a comparison, in the case of RPK authentication, the EDHOC message size when transferred in CoAP can be less than 1/7 of the DTLS 1.3 handshake {{RFC9147}} with ECDHE and connection ID, see Section 2 of {{I-D.ietf-lwig-security-protocol-comparison}}.

 ~~~~~~~~~~~~~~~~~~~~~~~ aasvg
 ----------------------------------------------------------